Skip to content

 What time do restaurants open for Sunday dinner in Barcelona?

 Late.
 Barcelona dinner service rarely starts before 8:30 or 9pm, even on a Sunday, and Sunday lunch is the bigger meal, beginning around 2pm.
 Botafumeiro, 7 Portes and El Nacional all run continuous service into the night, so a late Sunday dinner is possible at each.
-Els Pescadors is the exception, serving Sunday lunch only and closing at four.
+Els Pescadors now serves both Sunday lunch and a 8pm dinner.

-Hours verified against each restaurant's published schedule as of May 2026; confirm directly before travelling.
+Hours verified against each restaurant's published schedule in June 2026; confirm directly before travelling.
 Restaurants for Kings is editorial, not sponsored.
 Some reservation links may earn an affiliate commission, which never affects a ranking or a score.